 Hold up sweet cheeks…. before you submit a post – you might want to tune into this podcast with our editor Magnolia Ripkin to get the scoop on what works and what gets sent back to you with a sore backside: Magnolia Speaks Podcast

 BLUNTmoms writers come from all over the world; we won’t quibble about your use (or failure to use) the letter U excessively in spelling words like colour.
 This, however, is not a license to seriously use non-words from the Modern Dictionary of Idiots like “alot,” “alright,” or “irregardless” unless you want to end up in the shark tank.
 Feel free, however, to make up words and phrases that show your keen sense of wit and gross sense of humor, like writer Brooke Takhar’s “bacon-gina” to convey the sense of what your underwear smells like after a workout.

 Incidentally, there’s a thing called “grammar check” on most word processors now.
 It even has been known to work from time to time.

 Oh, and if you don’t know what a cliche is… look it up, and never use one again.
 Ever.
 Unless you’re being deliciously ironic and you have a taste for danger.

 Need more info? [email protected]

 P.S.
-Don’t submit work in a Word or PDF attachment, either use the submission form or send an email to the editor.
+Don’t submit work in a PDF attachment, either use the submission form or send an email to the editor.